kjschmidlab/GGoutlieR/paper/paper.md

 An empirical gamma distribution is obtained as the null distribution by finding optimal parameters using maximum likelihood estimation.
 With the null gamma distribution, `GGoutlieR` tests the null hypothesis that the geogenetic pattern of a given sample is consistent with the isolation-by-distance assumption.
 Finally, p-values are calculated for each sample using the empirical null distribution and prediction error statistics.
-The details of the `GGoutlieR` framework are described step by step in the supplementary material (GITHUB_LINK).
+The details of the `GGoutlieR` framework are described step by step in the supplementary material (https://gitlab.com/kjschmid/ggoutlier/paper/suppinfo.pdf).

 # Example